The Guernsey Literary and Potato Peel Pie Society (film)

 A co-production between the United Kingdom, United States, and France, the film was distributed and financed by StudioCanal and produced by Blueprint Pictures and the Mazur/Kaplan Company.
 In 2010, development began on a film adaptation based on Shaffer's novel.
 In October 2016, James signed on for the lead role, with Newell set to direct.
 The film entered pre-production in January 2017, with principal photography taking place across England from 23 March to 15 May 2017.

-The Guernsey Literary and Potato Peel Pie Society made its premiere and was released in cinemas in the United Kingdom in April 2018 and in France in June 2018.
+It was released in cinemas in the United Kingdom in April 2018 and in France in June 2018.
 The film grossed $15.7 million worldwide and received generally positive reviews from critics.
 It was distributed in other international areas by Netflix on 10 August 2018 as an original film.

 Plot

 In 1941, on the island of Guernsey, four friends are stopped by soldiers for breaching curfew during German occupation.
 To avoid arrest, they say they were returning from a meeting of their book club, hastily named "The Guernsey Literary and Potato Peel Pie Society".

-Five years later, in January 1946, the author Juliet Ashton is promoting her latest book, written under her pen name Izzy Bickerstaff.
-She has just been contracted through her publisher Sidney Stark to write stories for The Times Literary Supplement about the benefits of literature.
-Juliet receives a letter from Dawsey Adams, a Guernsey man who has come into possession of her copy of Charles Lamb's Essays of Elia and who wants to know where to find a bookshop in England to buy another book by the same author.
+Five years later, in January 1946 in post-war London, author Juliet Ashton is promoting her latest book, written under her pen name Izzy Bickerstaff.
+She has just been contracted through her publisher and best friend Sidney Stark to write stories for The Times Literary Supplement about the benefits of literature.

+Juliet receives a letter from Dawsey Adams, a Guernsey man who has come into possession of her copy of Charles Lamb's Essays of Elia and who wants help to find another book by the same author.
 He tells her that he is part of "The Guernsey Literary and Potato Peel Pie Society", which meets every Friday night.
 Juliet sends a book by Lamb and his sister, Tales from Shakespeare, in exchange for more information about the society and how it came into being.

-Juliet decides she would like to write about the society and arranges to travel to the island, despite Sidney's reservations.
-Her American boyfriend Mark proposes before Juliet embarks on the ferry, and she accepts.
-Upon arrival at Guernsey, Juliet attends a meeting of the society where she is treated as a celebrity by the members: Dawsey Adams, Amelia Maugery, Isola Pribbey, Eben Ramsey, and Eben's young grandson, Eli.
-Juliet is told that Elizabeth, the founding member, is overseas.
+Juliet decides she would like to write about the society so arranges to travel to the island, despite Sidney's reservations.
+Her American Army Major boyfriend Mark proposes before Juliet boards the ferry, and she accepts.

+In Guernsey, Juliet attends a meeting of the society and is treated as a celebrity by the members: Dawsey Adams, Amelia Maugery, Isola Pribbey, Eben Ramsey, and Eben's young grandson, Eli.
+She is told that Elizabeth, the founding member, is overseas.
 Her daughter Kit is being looked after by Dawsey, and calls him "dad".
-Juliet asks permission to write an article about the Society, but Amelia reacts negatively to the idea.
+Juliet asks permission to write an article about the Society, but Amelia angrily rejects the idea.